hongtaoh/hugo-tutorial/content/tutorial.md

 HUGO_ENABLEGITINFO = "true"
 ```

 Save the file, name it as `netlify.toml` and put it to the root of `lithium` folder.
-Then copy and paste the following codes in your Terminal:
+Then copy and paste the following codes in your `Terminal`:

 ```bash
 git add .